go-gitea/gitea/CONTRIBUTING.md

 owners have been elected, the old owners will give up ownership to the newly elected owners.
 If an owner is unable to do so, the other owners will assist in ceding ownership to the newly elected owners.
-For security reasons, Owners must use 2FA for theirs accounts. https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/
+For security reasons, Owners or any account with write access (like a bot) must use 2FA. https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/

 After the election, the new owners should proactively agree